 There is a long list of the health benefits of parsley.
 It is known to help prevent cancer, manage diabetes, prevent osteoporosis, and provide relief from gastrointestinal issues, to name a few.
 Parsley is also known to boost the immune system.
 It is a "must have" ingredient on my shopping list and consistently added to most of my recipes for its health benefits and flavor.

-Is Quinoa sustainable?
+🌎 Is Quinoa Sustainable?

 Farmers trying to keep up with demand had no choice but to abandon their traditional methods of farming.
-Monocropping single variety quinoa and other unsustainable practices became the only feasible way for farmers to grow the crops.
+Monocropping single-variety quinoa and other unsustainable practices became the only feasible way for farmers to grow crops.

 Although the quinoa boom did not come without its adverse environmental and socio-economic side effects, this seedy grain superfood has the potential to reach sustainability status and help those affected by climate change in a sustainable way.

 Quinoa is shrouded in humanitarian and environmental issues but this pseudo-cereal superfood has the potential to improve global food security.

 ➕ More Salad Recipes

 If you made this recipe, please leave a star 🌟 rating on the recipe card right below!
 You can also drop a review in the comment section.
 Your feedback is appreciated!
 And don’t forget to tag @themindfulfork so we can see your creations.

 - ½ red pepper